labgem/microscope-user-doc/docs/content/overview/expert.rst

 What is SignalP ?
 -----------------

-SignalP predicts the presence and location of signal peptide cleavage sites in amino acid sequences from different organisms: Gram-positive prokaryotes, Gram-negative prokaryotes, and eukaryotes.
+SignalP (version 4.1) predicts the presence and location of signal peptide cleavage sites in amino acid sequences from different organisms: Gram-positive prokaryotes, Gram-negative prokaryotes, and eukaryotes.
 The method incorporates a prediction of cleavage sites and a signal peptide/non-signal peptide prediction based on a combination of several artificial neural networks and hidden Markov models.

 Reference:

-`Improved prediction of signal peptides: SignalP 3.0.
-Jannick Dyrløv Bendtsen, Henrik Nielsen, Gunnar von Heijne and Søren Brunak.
-J. Mol.
-Biol., 340:783-795, 2004. <http://www.ncbi.nlm.nih.gov/pubmed/15223320>`_
+`SignalP 4.0: discriminating signal peptides from transmembrane regions.
+Thomas Nordahl Petersen, Søren Brunak, Gunnar von Heijne & Henrik Nielsen.
+Nature Methods, 8:785-786, 2011. <http://www.ncbi.nlm.nih.gov/pubmed/21959131>`_

 What is TMhmm?
 --------------

-TMHMM is a program for the prediction of transmembrane helices based on a hidden Markov model.
+TMHMM (version 2.0c) is a program for the prediction of transmembrane helices based on a hidden Markov model.
 The program reads a fasta-formatted protein sequence and predicts locations of transmembrane, intracellular and extracellular regions.

 **More**: http://www.cbs.dtu.dk/services/TMHMM/